dl1bz/pihpsdr-desktop/README.md

 ## My development environment

 I develop the code with macOS 14 aka Sonoma.
-Here is running an Intel Macbook Air i5, an Intel iMac i5 21" and an Macbook Air M1.
+Here is running an Intel Macbook Air i5, an Intel iMac i5 21" and a Macbook Air M1.
 My SDR device is a [Hermes Lite 2](http://www.hermeslite.com/) with homebrew LDMOS-Amplifier 600W.
 Under these conditions I make all of my tests with piHPSDR.
 Have a look too at [my QRZ.com page](https://www.qrz.com/db/DL1BZ) and/or [my Blog](https://hamradio.bzsax.de) (only in German).

 ## Credits